-Sudden Cardiac Arrest is the world’s biggest killer.
-Every year, it claims the lives of three million people worldwide and 140,000 in the UK alone, more than breast, prostate and lung cancer combined.
-Obesity, smoking, excessive alcohol consumption, high blood pressure and a cholesterol heavy diet can all be contributing factors, but a healthy lifestyle doesn’t necessarily mean that you’re free from risk.
-Sudden Cardiac Arrest is very different to a heart attack and it can strike anyone, anywhere at any time.
+Sudden Cardiac Death is the world’s biggest killer and claims the lives of more people than breast, lung and prostate cancer combined.
+Obesity, smoking, excessive alcohol consumption, high blood pressure, and a cholesterol-heavy diet can all be contributing factors, but a healthy lifestyle doesn’t necessarily mean that you’re free from risk.
+Sudden Cardiac Arrest is very different to a heart attack, and it can strike anyone, anywhere at any time.

 Even the most fit and active among us can be victims.
 Athletes in peak physical condition who play at the top level of all kinds of different sports have been affected by Sudden Cardiac Arrest.
 As an example, look at Fabrice Marumba, the Premiership footballer who famously collapsed on the pitch during a televised match and whose heart stopped for 78 minutes before medical professionals revived him.
 There’s also Marc-Vivien Foe of Manchester City, Phil O’Donnel of Motherwell, the golfer Bernard Gallacher.
 Ice-hockey players Rich Peverley and Jiri Fisher and the tragic deaths of rugby star Danny Jones and Belgian footballer Gregory Mertens who both died from Sudden Cardiac Arrest within the space of a month.